 Here’s the thing.
 Quora ranks.

-As in, the questions people ask on Quora can rank just as high (or higher) on search engines than a 3k word blog post you wrote.
+The questions asked on Quora can rank just as high (or higher) on search engines than a 3,000-word blog post you wrote.

 People respect great answers on Quora, too.
-Look how many views an answer from Wilson Hung had in the span of three months:
+Look how many views an answer from Dean Yeong had in three months:

 Most good answers on Quora are long, detailed and rich with knowledge.
 Find a question that one of your high-converting blog posts can answer and use that information.

-Pretty soon, the traffic will roll into your page like it did for Wilson.
+Pretty soon, the traffic will roll into your page like it did for Dean.

-If you’ve been building your online business for more than a little while, you’ve probably heard of Slack.
+If you’ve been building your online business for some time now, you’ve probably heard of Slack.

 Slack is quickly becoming one of the most popular team communication platforms available, and people are using it within their workflows and to communicate about events and specific topics.